msteveb/tmake/README.md

 - Converted autoconfig + user config from cmake to auto.def

 - Required addition of building libraries from libraries
-- Required addition of GlobRecursive
+- Required addition of GlobRecursive (now Glob --recursive --exclude=...)
-  - Might be nice to have --exclude or something similar
-  - Can GlobRecursive become Glob --recursive?
 - Added Template support as tmake module for .pc (pkg-config)
 - tests-clar/clar was awkward since it wouldn't generate sources out-of-tree.
   Needed to manually move them to the build tree.
 (Alternatively, could have modified clar).